Fluctuation dynamos in supersonic turbulence at ${\rm Pm} \gtrsim 1$: Correlation between density and magnetic field strength

-For $\Pm = 5$, panel (b) shows that strong-field correlation (green asterisks) starts near $0.5$ and decreases more gradually to a steady state value of $\approx 0.39$.
-In comparison, $r_{p}$ for weak-field regions (blue triangles) begins just below $0.5$ but drops more steeply to values $\approx 0.24$.
+For $\Pm = 5$, panel (b) shows that strong field correlation (green asterisks) starts near $0.5$ and decreases more gradually to a steady-state value of $\approx 0.39$.
+In comparison, $r_{p}$ for weak field regions (blue triangles) begins just below $0.5$ but drops more steeply to values $\approx 0.24$.
 The rate of decline is more pronounced than in the $\Pm = 1$ case, indicating stronger dissociation between $\rho$ and $B$ as the dynamo evolves to the saturated state.
 Finally, for $\Pm = 10$, panel (c) shows that the trends continue with further reduction in $r_{p}(\rho,B)$.
-In this case, the strong-field correlation (green asterisks) remains relatively higher than the weak-field (blue triangles), with values fluctuating between $0.45$ and $0.55$ before settling to a steady state value of $\approx 0.32$.
-On the other hand, $r_{p}(\rho,B)$ in regions with $B/\brms \leq 1$ shows the most notable decline, starting at approximately $0.45$ and reducing by a factor $\approx 3$ to settle at a steady state value of $\approx 0.14$.
+In this case, the strong field correlation (green asterisks) remains relatively higher than the weak field (blue triangles), with values fluctuating between $0.45$ and $0.55$ before settling to a steady-state value of $\approx 0.32$.
+On the other hand, $r_{p}(\rho,B)$ in regions with $B/\brms \leq 1$ shows the most notable decline, starting at approximately $0.45$ and reducing by a factor $\approx 3$ to settle at a steady-state value of $\approx 0.14$.
 This reduction in $r_{p}$ in the weak field regions is stronger compared to a decline by factor of $\approx 1.5$ in the strong field regions.

-In summary, a clear trend emerges across all three runs : as the $\Pm$ increases, the overall correlation between $\rho$ and $B$ decreases.
+In summary, a clear trend emerges across all three runs: as the $\Pm$ increases, the overall correlation between $\rho$ and $B$ decreases.
 The trend seen for $\Pm = 1$ is similar to the findings in \citet{SS24} for $\mrms = 3$.
 This decrease could be due to the fact that as magnetic fields grow in importance, forces due to magnetic pressure start to resist the further compression of field lines \citep{SS24}.
 However, the $\Pm$ dependence of this decrease adds a new perspective to our results.
-In particular, the fact that the decrease in $r_{p}$ is relatively minor in the strong field regions suggest that fields in those regions are constantly being amplified due to compressions in supersonic flows which compensates the magnetic pressure forces.
-On the other hand, the general sea of volume filling, $B/\brms \leq 1$ fields mainly arise due to random stretching.
+In particular, the fact that the decrease in $r_{p}$ is relatively minor in the strong field regions suggests that fields in those regions are constantly being amplified due to compressions in supersonic flows, which compensate for the magnetic pressure forces.
+On the other hand, the general sea of volume-filling, $B/\brms \leq 1$ fields mainly arises due to random stretching.
 In the absence of strong compression in these regions, magnetic pressure forces manage to dominate over compression and reduce $r_{p}$.
 This effect is stronger at $\Pm = 10$ compared to $\Pm = 1$, due to efficient dynamo action in the former.